rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

 .. image:: _static/nep-0047-scope-of-array-API.png

 The most important changes compared to what NumPy currently offers are:

+- A new array object which:

+    - conforms to the casting rules and indexing behaviour specified by the standard,
+    - does not have methods other than dunder methods,
+    - does not support the full range of NumPy indexing behaviour.
+Advanced indexing with integers is not supported.
+Only boolean indexing with a single (possibly multi-dimensional) boolean array is supported.
+      An indexing expression that selects a single element returns a 0-D array rather than a scalar.

 - Functions in the ``array_api`` namespace: